 All technology, including websites today, must provide easy access to people with disabilities without any potential barriers.
 So as a website owner, you need to ensure your website adheres to Web Content Accessibility Guidelines (WCAG)2.1 Standards to measure website accessibility for business, legal, and practical reasons.

-The problem, however, is that it is not easy determining where to start, especially if you are not well versed and strong with technical requirements.
-This is where accessibility experts play an important role in determining your website is barrier-free.
+The problem, however, is that it is not easy determining where to start, especially if you are not well-versed and strong with technical requirements.
+This is where accessibility experts play an important role in determining whether your website is barrier-free.

 The good news is that while you may require guidance from accessibility experts to ensure your website complies with laws like the Americans with Disabilities Act (ADA), there are some tests you can perform on your own to get a rough context.